— Grade 4

 Language arts is taught in two parts each day and is also integrated throughout the curriculum in religion, social studies, science, and math.

-Texts: Progress in Mathematics by Sadlier-Oxford, Common Core Progress Mathematics by Sadlier School, and Excel program for maintenance
+Texts: Progress in Mathematics by Sadlier-Oxford and Common Core Progress Mathematics by Sadlier School

 Math skills grow tremendously in fourth grade.
 A strong computational base is needed as well as an understanding of the reasons and processes of math.
 Skill areas include the following: